To the Sanctuary’s many dear friends,

 All riders must be in good physical condition and able to independently mount and dismount their horses.

-Open to all riders from novice to experienced.
-However, please be honest about your experience level so that we can match you with a horse to suit your skills.
-The following definitions should be used as a guide when filling out the trip application form:
+Open to riders from novice to experienced.
+Due to insurance requirements riding helmets are required to be worn by all.
+If you have your own riding helmet you are welcome and encouraged to bring it.
+(Bicycle/skating helmets are not suitable replacements).
+Please be honest about your experience level so that we can match you with a horse to suit your skills.
+The following definitions should be used as a guide:

 Due to the fact that the trip includes a saddle weighing approximately 50 lbs., we must limit rider weight to 205 lbs. for the safety of both horse and rider.
 (Trip participation of riders exceeding the weight limit will be subject to management approval.)